 The two most prominent are chandeliers made from elk antler and large game heads (or the heads of large game animals) hanging from the walls.
-And why is it that their beady glass eyes all seem to be looking at me?
-And so was the case with the restaurant at the Irma Hotel.

 The Irma has both a lunch menu and a lunch buffet.
 After the hostess led us to our booth, I immediately went to scope out the buffet offerings.
 That day they offered cowboy beans, potato salad, macaroni salad (made with penne), buffalo sloppy Joes, chicken enchilada casserole, buffalo lasagna, carved ham, and bread pudding.
 Looked interesting.
 Then I looked up.
 Directly above the buffet was the head of a giant buffalo.
 I rapidly returned to our booth and opened the menu.